aT4 Program: A Glance at the Past and Present

 The monument consists of a gorgeous 79-foot long bright blue glass wall.
 Parallel to the glass wall, there is a long counter with information about the T4 program, biographies of the victims and the doctors involved in the planning.
 I was pleasantly surprised by how accessible the memorial is for various types of disabilities.
 All the information provided is written with simple language in order to be understood easily.
 There is also plenty of information transcribed into braille.
 Multimedia displays offer interpreted videos in sign language for people who are deaf, as well as audio for people with visual impairments.
 The ground also has a path to follow to accompany the length of the memorial.
 The surrounding area has been made to be accessible for wheelchair users as well.

-I think it’s essential to remember that the victims of the T4 program up close of a panel in the t4 monument in berlinwere the last to have their story recognized and given their rightful memorial.
+I think it’s essential to remember that the victims of the T4 program were the last to have their story recognized and given their rightful memorial.
 Few of the doctors that participated in the program were ever brought to justice and family members of victims are still fighting for compensation.
 In spite of this, I am hopeful for the future of disability advocacy in Europe.
 Throughout my time there, I found small-scale models of monuments labeled with braille in every city, wheelchair accessible swings, and accessible transportation, parks, and museums.
 The trip was an eye-opening experience and I gained a lot of new perspectives and information that I hope to carry with me for all my future endeavors.